 A week later, it turned out that the leak was much bigger than we’d thought: the episodes themselves began to appear online, albeit in the form of unfinished, black-and-white workprints.
 The first episode showed up on torrent sites.
 Then the second.
 Then the third.
 Then – and here’s where it gets interesting – the fifth episode, the unremarkable “Time Heist”.
 The pirates actually delayed releasing “Listen” until it was all they had left, making it the de facto finale of their early little unofficial half-season – a strangely thoughtful decision.
 And when the episode finally did drop, I found that my concerns about Mackinnon had been largely unfounded – everything that made the script great was translated to the screen competently.
-More innovative and experimental direction would have been nice, but there comes a point where it’s just better to appreciate what you have – Mackinnon did the job, and he did it well.
+More avant-garde and experimental direction would have been nice, but there comes a point where it’s just better to appreciate what you have – Mackinnon did the job, and he did it well.

 In the cold open, the Doctor, having travelled alone too long, has become obsessed with the idea that there exists some species which has evolved to be utterly impossible to detect; that such beings might stalk our every footstep.
 Researching, he finds that dreams of having one’s ankle grabbed by something lurking under the bed are unusually common throughout human history, and speculates that these reports represent encounters with such beings; that everyone has their own “silent passenger”… listening.
 Even as an undeveloped idea, it’s genuinely unnerving.
 “Listen” might be the first time the show has functioned as horror effective on an adult level, easily outstripping any of the bug-eyed latex monsters we like to believe had us “hiding behind the sofa” as children.

 More than that, it’s Lovecraftian, and in a more authentic sense than the usual pop pastiches.
 “Listen” is about the overwhelming terror at the prospect of understanding; the idea that there are certain realities which, when perceived too completely, will irreversibly illuminate some unimaginable terror fundamental to the world we know – and all without falling back on the stuffy Victoriana and tentacle-fetishism that so often pervade the cosmic horror genre.